 Whether you want to work for a prestigious public relations firm, manage public relations for a corporation or nonprofit organization, or work as a self-employed public relations practitioner, you truly can go “from here to anywhere” with this degree.
 Public relations courses will emphasize writing, speaking, and business skills.

 You can gain valuable leadership and professional development experience by getting involved in the Belmont University Chapter of the Public Relations Student Society of America (PRSSA).
-The Belmont Chapter is sponsored by the Nashville Chapter of the Public Relations Society of America (PRSA).
+The Belmont Chapter is sponsored by the Public Relations Society of America (PRSA) Nashville Chapter.

-Since its charter in 2005, the Belmont Chapter has received numerous national awards including the PRSSA Star Chapter Award in 2009, 2010, and 2011 and the 2007 PRSSA Teahan Awards for Chapter Development and Outstanding PRSA-PRSSA Chapter Relationship.
-We also received national Betsy Plank Ethics Advocacy Awards in 2006 and 2007.
+Since its charter in 2005, the Belmont Chapter has received numerous national awards including the PRSSA Star Chapter Award each year since the award was established in 2009.
 Our chapter is recognized for ethics, excellence, and service.

 You can find more information on PRSSA at www.prssa.org.